Portuguese India Armadas: Outward voyage

 The principal drawback was that Mozambique Island was parched and infertile.
-It produced practically nothing locally, it even had to ferry drinkable water by boat from elsewhere.
+It produced practically nothing locally, and even had to ferry drinkable water by boat from elsewhere.
 Replenishing the islands was not a simple matter.
 Although Mozambique islanders had established watering holes, gardens and coconut palm groves (essential for timber) just across on the mainland (at Cabaceira inlet), the Bantu inhabitants of the area were generally hostile to both the Swahili and the Portuguese, and often prevented the collection of supplies.
 So ensuring Mozambique had sufficient supplies presented its own challenges.
 The Portuguese factors in Mozambique had to ensure enough supplies were shipped in from other points on the East African coast to Mozambique Island before the armada's scheduled arrival.
 The Mozambican factor also collected East African trade goods that could be picked up by the armadas and sold profitably in Indian markets – notably gold, ivory, copper, pearls and coral.

-After Mozambique, the rule for the Indian armadas was generally to continue sailing north until they reached the equator latitude (the Seychelles islands, at 4ºS, were a common reference point).
+After Mozambique, the rule for the India armadas was generally to continue sailing north until they reached the equator latitude (the Seychelles islands, at 4ºS, were a common reference point).
 It was around here that the all-important southwesterly monsoon winds began to pick up.
-The armada would then just sail east, and let the monsoon carry them headlong across the Indian Ocean until India.
-That is presuming the armada arrived at the equator sometime in August.
+The armada would then sail east, and let the monsoon carry them headlong across the Indian Ocean until India, presuming the armada arrived at the equator sometime in August.

-In Pimentel's (1746) estimation, ships must leave Mozambique before August 25 to avail themselves of the summer monsoon.
+In Pimentel's (1746) estimation, ships had to leave Mozambique before August 25 to avail themselves of the summer monsoon.
 If, however, the armada arrived in the latter part of the season, say September, turning at the equator was a risky route.
-The southwesterly monsoon may be blowing in the right direction at the moment, but the ship ran the risk of not reaching a safe Indian port before the monsoon reversed direction (usually around late September to early October, when it became a northeasterly).
+The southwesterly monsoon might be blowing in the right direction at the moment, but the ship ran the risk of not reaching a safe Indian port before the monsoon reversed direction (usually around late September to early October, when it became a northeasterly).
 So a late season ship was usually stuck in Africa until next April.

 Notice that the trajectory, as described, skips over nearly all the towns on the East African coast north of Mozambique – Kilwa (Quíloa), Zanzibar, Mombasa (Mombaça), Malindi (Melinde), Barawa (Brava), Mogadishu (Magadoxo), etc. This is not to say Portuguese did not visit those locations – indeed, some even had Portuguese factories and forts (e.g. Fort Santiago in Kilwa, held from 1505 to 1512).
 But Portuguese armadas on their way to India did not have to stop at those locations, and so usually did not.
 The stop on Mozambique island was usually the only necessary one.